open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 [semantic conventions for Span Attributes](../trace/semantic_conventions/README.md).
 This field is optional.

+### Field: `StructuredBody`

+Type: `map<string, any>`.

+Description: A structured representation of the log record (see the description of `any` type above).
+Can vary for each occurrence of the event coming from the same source.
+This field is optional.
+SHOULD follow OpenTelemetry [semantic conventions for Log Bodies (TODO)](./semantic_conventions/README.md).
+This field is optional.

 #### Errors and Exceptions

 Additional information about errors and/or exceptions that are associated with